Cancer Drugs Aren't the only Culprits

-Each group received similar treatment with osteoporosis drugs.
-Women with secondary bone loss also received additional treatments.
-For example, vitamin D deficiency was treated with prescription doses of vitamin D supplements.
-Excessive calcium excretion was treated with a "water pill" that's also used to treat high blood pressure.
-There were various treatments for parathyroid gland disorder, depending on the cause.
+Vitamin D deficiency can be treated with prescription doses of vitamin D supplements.
+Excessive calcium excretion can be treated with a "water pill" that's also used to treat high blood pressure, Camacho said.
+There are various treatments for parathyroid gland disorder, depending on its cause.

 In certain breast cancer patients, bone loss from cancer drugs can be treated with osteoporosis drugs such as alendronate sodium (Fosamax) and ibandronate sodium (Boniva), Camacho said.